Charsadda: History

 The later history of Charsadda can be traced back to the 6th century BCE.
 It was the capital of Gandhara from the 6th century BCE to the 2nd century CE.
-The ancient name of Charsadda was Pushkalavati.The city hosts the ruins of what was once the ancient Gandharan capital city of Pushkalavati (meaning Lotus City in Sanskrit), and The father of Sanskrit grammar, Pāṇini was from this area and lived around 4th century BCE.
+The ancient name of Charsadda was Pushkalavati.
+The city hosts the ruins of what was once the ancient Gandharan capital city of Pushkalavati (meaning Lotus City in Sanskrit), and The father of Sanskrit grammar, Pāṇini was from this area and lived around 4th century BCE.
 Many invaders have ruled over this region during different times of history.
-These include the Durrani Empire, Alexander the Great's Macedonians, the Mauryas, the Greco-Bactrians, the Indo-Greeks, the Indo-Scythians, the Indo-Parthians, the Kushans, the Huns, the Turks, the Guptas.
+These include the Maurya Empire and the Gupta Empire, Alexander the Great's Macedonians, the Greco-Bactrians, the Indo-Greeks, the Indo-Scythians, the Indo-Parthians, the Kushans, the Huns, the Turks, Durranis and more recently the British Empire.

 Charsadda is contiguous to the town of Prang; and these two places were identified by Alexander Cunningham with the ancient Pushkalāvati, capital of the region at the time of Alexander's invasion, and transliterated as Peukelaus or Peukelaotis by the Greek historians.
 Its chieftain (Astes), according to Arrian, was killed in defence of one of his strongholds after a prolonged siege by Hephaistion.
 Ptolemy fixes its site upon the eastern bank of the Suastene or Swat.
-The region was later conquered by Chandragupta Maurya from the Macedonian straps.
+The region was later conquered by Chandragupt Maurya The Great from the Macedonian satraps.
+The present town of Charsadda is of more recent origin.

+Demographics

+Population

+According to 2023 census, Charsadda had a population of 120,170.

+Religion

 Rivers

 There are three rivers flowing in Charsadda: the River Jindi, the Kabul River and the Swat River; these are the main source of irrigation for Charsadda.
 The three rivers then merge and join the Indus River.